PhysiCell-Tools/python-loader/README.md

     + new **mcds.is_in_mesh** function.
     + new **mcds.get_attached_graph_dict** function.
     + new **mcds.get_neigbor_graph_dict** function.
+    + new class **pyMCDS_movie** to generates a move form the svd files.
+    + class **pyMCDS_timeseries** retuns now only and simply an ordered list of mcds objects.
+    + all **plotting** functions were removed, because pcDataLoader only focus on making the raw data in python easy accessible for in-depth analysis.
     + cell positon coordinats are now constandly labeld as **x,y,z**, mesh center coordinates as **m,n,p**, and voxel coordinates as **i,j,k**.
     + [pytest](https://en.wikipedia.org/wiki/Pytest) unit tests for all pyMCDS and pyMCDS_timeseries functions.